opencog/learn/scm/README.md

 called "objects" or `LLOBJ` or "low-level objects": the matrix API is an object-oriented class providing methods to obtain marginal sums, conditional probabilities, mutual information and many other quantities that can be obtained from a matrix.
-The full documentation for teh API can be found in a different github repo, the [matrix](https://github.com/opencog/atomspace/tree/master/opencog/matrix) directory in the AtomSpace repo.
+The full documentation for the API can be found in a different GitHub repo, the [matrix](https://github.com/opencog/atomspace/tree/master/opencog/matrix) directory in the AtomSpace repo.